catchpoint/WebPageTest/README.md

 * /agent/browser/safari - Extension for supporting Safari (JS).

 ##Urlblast/Pagetest
 Urlblast and pagetest are the original agent that support IE only and requires Visual Studio 2008 SP3 to build (also all c++).
-It is in the process of being depricated but wptdriver is not quite at feature parity yet (a few script commands and PageSpeed integration).
+It is in the process of being deprecated but wptdriver is not quite at feature parity yet (a few script commands and PageSpeed integration).

 The main project file for it is /agent/browser/ie/pagetest.sln